An Analytic Approach to Sparse Hypergraphs: Hypergraph Removal: Models

-\end{enumerate} \end{theorem} \begin{proof} \begin{enumerate} \item The first part is the standard \L o\'s Theorem for ultraproducts. \item That the measure $\mu^V_{E,a_W}$ defined in this way extends to a genuine measure on $\mathcal{B}_V$ is the standard Loeb measure construction.
-Weak canonicity holds in each finite model, and therefore there are formulas holding in each finite model specifying that weak canonicity holds.
-By the \L o\'s Theorem, these formulas hold in $\mathfrak{M}$, and therefore the measures $\mu^V_{E,a_W}$ are weakly canonical.
+\end{enumerate} \end{theorem} \begin{proof} \begin{enumerate}[leftmargin=0pt,itemindent=1.6em,itemsep=1em] \item The first part is the standard \L o\'s Theorem for ultraproducts. \item That the measures $\mu^V_{E,a_W}$ defined as in the statement extend to genuine probability measures on $\mathcal{B}_V$ is the standard Loeb measure construction.
+The measures $\mu^V_{E,a_W}$ in the finite models are uniformly definable Keisler measures, and so the measures $\mu^V_{E,a_W}$ are definable Keisler measures as well (see \cite{goldbring:_approx_logic_measure} for details).
+This satisfies the first requirement of weak canonicity.
+The second and third requirements in the definition of weak canonicity are implied by formulas saying that certain measures are equal---for instance, the second requirement is implied by formulas of the form

+These formulas are all satisfied in all the finite models, and so by the first part, are also satisfied in $\mathfrak{M}$.
+It follows that the family $\mu$ is weakly canonical of degree $k$ and size $d$.

 Note that the formulas satisfied by $m^V_{E,a_W}$ in $\mathfrak{M}$ and the actual measure $\mu^V_{E,a_W}$ \emph{almost} line up: when $B$ is definable from parameters, if $\mu^V_{E,a_W}(B)<q$ then $\mathfrak{M}\vDash m^V_{E,a_W}(B)<q$, but if $\mathfrak{M}\vDash m^V_{E,a_W}(B)<q$ then we can only be sure that $\mu^V_{E,a_W}(B)\leq q$.